wso2/fhir-mcp-server/README.md

     - Default: INFO

 - **--disable-auth**
-    - Description: Disables OAuth2-based authentication between the MCP client (e.g., Claude Desktop or VSCode) and the MCP server with FHIR server (Authorization server).
+    - Description: Disables the security of the MCP Server.
+Allows you to connect with openly available FHIR servers.
     - Type: Flag (no value required)
     - Default: False (authentication enabled)